 The expectations are high.
 We want you to bring in scene work that has been thought about, researched, rehearsed, sweated over – work that has possessed you.
 Getting together at Starbucks to socialize and read the early scenes from When Harry Met Sally won't cut it.
 Whatever you would do for $100,000 for Francis Ford Coppola, do it for your scenes.
 Nail the costume.
 Nail the character.
 Research.
 Meet real people, talk with them.
 Know the entire script, and know the other scripts by that author.
 We want finished work, "finished" meaning that you've explored it to the limit of your abilities.
 When actors bring in glib work that has not been rehearsed, it obviously limits the effectiveness of your training – you don't want the teachers telling you what you already know.

 The BHP does not pro-rate tuition for absences of less than four weeks' duration.
 If you miss a night for any reason, we don't credit you for that.
 If for any reason you are absent from class for longer than four weeks, you may request a Leave Of Absence (LOA), during which you will not be charged.
-Those who have prepaid tuition will not have any charge against their account during an LOA.

 The subject of improvisation is covered as part of the technique of the BHP.
 But the difference is that we use improvisation as a tool, as a method for discovering honestly a moment that may not be covered by the writer, or that you may be having difficulty with, or something that is outside the time frame of the script – for instance to use improvisation to explore the early, romantic part of a relationship in a script about a breakup.